hossamsadany/SQL_Understanding-the-bicycle-market-/README.md

 - "store_id" - store identifier
 - "product_id" - Matches the identifier in the "products" table
 - "quantity" - the quantity of products in this store
+## 💪 Challenge
+Help your team leader understand your company's products.
+Include:

+1. What is the most expensive item your company sells?
+The least expensive?
+2. How many different products of each category does your company sell?
+3. What are the top three brands with the highest average list price?
+The top three categories?
+4. Any other insights you found during your analysis?

+## Methodology
+- Inferential Statistics
+- Data Visualization

+## languages
+- python
+- SQL

+## Packages
+- pandas
+- matplotlib
+- seabon
+- sqlite3
+- ipython_sql (creating magic tool)